gjulianm/AncoraMVVM/README.md

 * A ConfigurationManager.
 I'm not very convinced of the approach, but it's useful to ensure type safety, it comes with a caché to avoid calling always to IsolatedStorage, and you don't have to mess up with key strings.
 * A global ProgressIndicator.
 [Not mine, though](http://www.jeff.wilcox.name/2011/07/creating-a-global-progressindicator-experience-using-the-windows-phone-7-1-sdk-beta-2/)
 * The [AncoraMVVM.Rest](https://github.com/gjulianm/AncoraMVVM/wiki/AncoraMVVM.Rest) base client.
+* A generator to create automatically settings pages in your app.

 ## Things to be done